meeshawn/projects/nlp/readme.md

-This space displays all my projects contributions in the area of Natural Language Processing.
+This space displays all my projects contributions made in the area of Natural Language Processing.